pvcraven/arcade_book/source/labs/chapter_01_first_program/chapter_01_first_program.rst

 .. image:: conflict.png

 * After that, select "Commit" so that you commit your merge.
-(Easy to forget this ste.)
+(Easy to forget this step.)
 * Then you can push to the server.

 Go ahead and try this out.
-I'll look for it online when I'm grading.
+I'll look for it on-line when I'm grading.
 It should look like this:

 .. image:: see_merge_online.png